Mdsomratakbor/Github-Tutorial/git-rm.md

 **--dry-run**

 `The "dry run" option is a safeguard that will execute the git rm command but not actually delete the files.
 Instead it will output which files it would have removed.`

+**-r**

+`The -r option is shorthand for 'recursive'.
+When operating in recursive mode git rm will remove a target directory and all the contents of that directory.`

+**--**